ThibaultDieudonne/RiotMatchmaking/README.md

 Now consider the function f1(b, i) = |B(b) - 2 * B(t(i), b)|

-It gives us twice the difference between the expected amount of b in team t(i) if the game was balanced.
+It gives us twice the difference between the expected B(t, b) if the game was balanced and the actual amount of B(t, b).

 As the differences are symetrical this function also gives the sum for both teams.
 Furthermore it allows us to only work with integers.